Supported domain control validation (DCV) methods for domain prevalidation

 Email to DNS TXT contact

-For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail
+For this method, DigiCert sends an authorization email to the email in the DNS TXT record on the _validation-contactemail

 _validation-contactemail

 DigiCert recommends adding a distribution list rather than a personal email address.
-A distribution list allows you to create a "non-expiring" email address that you can add or remove people from when necessary.
+A distribution list allows you to create a "non-expiring" email address to which you can add or remove people if necessary.

 Constructed email